timeplus-io/docs/docs/functions.md

 `date_diff_within(timegap,time1, time2)`

 Return true or false.
+This function only works in [stream-to-stream join](query-syntax#stream_stream_join).
 Check whether the gap between `time1` and `time2` are within the specific range.
 For example `date_diff_within(10s,payment.time,notification.time)` to check whether the payment time and notification time are within 10 seconds or less.

 ### date_trunc